freedombox/FreedomBox/doc/dev/reference/app_module.rst

 <app-module>.version
 ^^^^^^^^^^^^^^^^^^^^

-Optional.
+Required.
 Version number of an app.
 Increasing the version number of an app triggers the setup() logic allowing the app to run upgrade scripts.
 This attribute is part of the :class:`~plinth.app.Info` component.
 Need for this attribute at the module level will be removed in the future.